kch/strop/README.md

   case item
-  in label: "help" then show_help     # only Opt has .label in arg:          then files << arg  # `value:` might match an Opt, so Arg offers alias .arg end end
+  in label: "help" then show_help     # only Opt has .label in arg:          then files << arg  # `value:` might match an Opt, so Arg offers alias .arg in Strop::Sep    then               # same. leave blank to keep looping, but exhaust the case end end
 ```